 In the Netherlands, if you suffer a loss resulting from lawful or unlawful government acts, you can request compensation.
 You may for instance suffer loss of income, you incur costs or suffer material damages.
 In some cases you can request compensation from the municipality, province, water board or national authorities.
 There is a difference in compensation for lawful or for unlawful government acts.

 Lawful government acts

 Unlawful government acts

-An example of an unlawful government act is the wrongful refusal of a licence or permit.
+An example of an unlawful government act is a wrongful decision to refuse a licence or permit.
 If you suffer a loss as a result, you are entitled to full compensation (in Dutch).

 Where to claim compensation

 There is a strict division in jurisdiction between the administrative and civil courts in relation to compensation for government acts.
 When it concerns loss in the field of social insurance, public service law or taxes, the administrative courts have jurisdiction.
 In other cases both civil and administrative courts have jurisdiction, up to an amount of €25,000 (at the discretion of the citizen).
 Beyond that amount, you will have to appeal to a civil court.